 The great thing about this recipe is that it’s totally safe, so you can even add extra of any of the ingredients if you like.
 How much you use is totally up to you.

 For mine, I added a bunch of extra cayenne pepper to make it nice and spicy.
 Wow does that ever clear everything up really quick!
-It looks like homemade ketchup in the picture, but it's not ketchup.
-If you're not as
+It looks like homemade ketchup in the picture, but it’s not ketchup.
+If you’re not as crazy adventurous with the spiciness as I am, just add a touch of cayenne like I said to in the recipe earlier.

 Take this syrup at room temperature, or warm it up for a few seconds in the microwave if you like.
 Take it straight to coat and soothe a sore throat.
 If you like, these same ingredients also make a really yummy hot drink!